-There is a scheduled and systematic quality assurance of educational programmes based on defined standard-operating procedures.
+There is a scheduled and systematic quality assurance of educational programmes based on defined standardoperating procedures.

-The EEC believes that continually evaluating the quality assurance by non-mandatory external accreditation organisations is a good practice.
+The EEC believes that continually evaluating the quality assurance of distance learning by non-mandatory external accreditation organisations is a good practice.

-The EEC considers the university's in-person model to be in line with the specific profile of full and part-time students who have professional duties and need to learn effectively and in a timely fashion though it was not clear how the educational visits to centres (internships) were managed for those students who live abroad for professional reasons.
+The EEC considers the university's distance learning model to be in line with the specific profile of full and part-time online students who have professional duties and need to learn effectively and in a timely fashion though it was not clear how the educational visits to centres (internships) were managed for those students who live abroad for professional reasons.

-The provision of personalized feedback in the submitted assignments as well as the feedback based on rubrics and peer-assessment are considered best practices, even if they were not shown during the meetings.
-In addition, the EEC recognizes the many benefits of collaboration among students promoted by collaborative activities, project based, and discussions organized in teams/workshops.
+The provision of personalized feedback in the submitted assignments and during the teleconference sessions as well as the feedback based on rubrics and peer-assessment are considered best practices, even if they were not shown during the meetings.
+In addition, the EEC recognizes the many benefits of collaboration among students promoted by collaborative activities, project based, and discussions organized in online teams.
 Finally, the weekly study guides, which allow the students to determine the work to be done every week, is also considered a best practice.
-The EEC urges the university to keep up these strong elements of their learning model while reinforcing them when possible.
+The EEC urges the university to keep up these strong elements of their distance learning model while reinforcing them when possible.